-Kanagawa Prefecture is within easy reach of Tokyo, making it a popular destination for visitors and Tokyoites alike.
-Yokohama’s history as the foreign settlement from the 19th century onward gives it a cosmopolitan air.
-In among the flashy shopping malls and shiny towers that make the skyline one of the most beautiful in Japan hides a laid-back, friendly town.
-Further down the coast, Kamakura is packed with temples that connect modern Japan with its spiritual past but also provide stunning scenery all year.
+Kanagawa Prefecture is within easy reach of Tokyo, making it a popular destination for both visitors and Tokyoites.
+Yokohama's flashy shopping malls and shiny towers make its skyline one of the most beautiful in Japan, and the remnants of its past as a trading port give it an international flair.
+Further down the coast of Kanagawa, Kamakura is packed with temples, quaint restaurants and cafes.
 Hakone, the mountain pass that once separated the Shogun’s capital in Tokyo from the Emperor’s court in Kyoto, is now a must-visit spot for views of Mt.
 Fuji and relaxing onsen.
-The wild landscape of Owakudani—accessible via the Hakone Ropeway—will have you convinced you're on another planet entirely.

-Kanagawa is accessible via the JR Tokaido Shinkansen from Tokyo, Kyoto, Osaka, Nagoya and beyond as well as regular JR trains, highway bus and car.
+Kanagawa is accessible via regular trains from Tokyo and via the JR Tokaido Shinkansen from Kyoto, Osaka and Nagoya, as well as highway bus and car.

 Beef or pork offal, called horumon in Japan, is not commonly eaten in the West.
 Local chefs, however, have made an ar...